Smooth Gowdy symmetric generalized Taub-NUT solutions: The class of smooth Gowdy symmetric generalized Taub-NUT solutions

+In our case, we restrict to solutions which are independent of the azimuthal angle $\phi$ and hence the $\partial_\phi^2$-term in this operator does not appear.
+In this case, all terms in the equations above have a geometric coordinate independent meaning with respect to the scalar product of the standard Riemannian metric on $\St$

-In our case all unknowns are independent of the azimuthal angle $\phi$, i.e.\ are rotationally symmetric.
-Therefore these two equations are geometric wave equations with respect to the standard metric on the unit sphere as long as $t\in (0,\pi)$.
-Indeed, these equations form a second-order hyperbolic Fuchsian system, see below.
+\Eqsref{eq:FuchsS}--\eref{eq:Fuchsomega} therefore constitute a coupled semilinear system of geometric wave equations for the scalar quantities $S$ and $\omega$ with respect to the standard metric on the unit sphere as long as $t\in (0,\pi)$.

-\Eqref{eq:GerochRicci3} gives us the remaining equations.
-On the one hand, we obtain a wave equation for $M$,
+The remaining equations are found from the $2+1$-dimensional Einstein equations coupled to the wave map given by $S$ and $\omega$ \Eqref{eq:GerochRicci3}.
+On the one hand, the above form of the $3$-metric $h$ implies